 One of our recent projects was the app Chefkoch Academy, which we developed using Scrum methodology.
-For this task our team was hired to create an app and test it with a Scrum Master and Product Owner from the client company side.
+For this task, our team was hired to create an app and test it with a Scrum Master and Product Owner from the client company side.

 The work was very intensive with daily 15-minute video conferences of the project team.
 Every sprint was 2 weeks.
 The team distributed requirements into separate tasks, scheduled the current work and did the tasks planned for the sprint at that time.

-Providing success in Scrum with remote developers
+Providing success in Scrum software development with remote developers

 1. Team self-organization under Scrum Master control

-Teamwork is the most important aspect of Scrum; the entire process relies on it.
+Teamwork is the most important aspect of Scrum.
+The entire process relies on it.
 The team has to be self-organized and act in concert to avoid misunderstanding and prevent mistakes during a sprint.

 It is important to be aware that the role of Scrum Master is not as a simple observer but a process moderator.
 In other words, the Scrum Master participates in daily meetings, makes points of the questions and problems, creates an atmosphere conducive to open communication among team members, and tracks upcoming deadlines.

 Moreover, the Scrum Master does not set goals for a development team (because project participants create a Sprint Backlog together) and does not determine the task priority as Product Owner.
 The Scrum Master is one of the main consultants for all project questions.
 They are responsible for the whole process and the outcome.

 If your Scrum Master is far away from the development team, it is essential to constantly track the team's progress.